burtonwilliamt/CNSProj/README.md

 In terms of general bugs, there are probably many, however one that I'm fairly sure is in there is that it tries to send everything as a single packet.
 If your security parameter is too large, or you have too many files, this will probably break.

 ## Running the Code
 The only python package you should need is gensafeprime for generating primes.
-Once you have that, delete the certificates, run project.py with pyhton 3 and the only argument being a .cfg file as templated.
+Once you have that, delete the certificates, run project.py with python3 and the only argument being a .cfg file as templated.
 The party that is designated as the server should be run first.
 Wait for it to generate primes, then start the second party.